greydanus/visualize_atari/README.md

 Pretrained models
 --------
-Trained models were obtained using [this repo](https://github.com/greydanus/baby-a3c) (default hyperparameters).
+We provide pretrained models for obtaining results like those in the **Strong agents** and **Overfit agents** sections of the paper.
+These models were obtained using [this repo](https://github.com/greydanus/baby-a3c) (default hyperparameters).
  1. Download from [https://goo.gl/fqwJDB](https://goo.gl/fqwJDB)
  2. Unzip the file in this directory